Twitter is struggling, weighed down by trolls, extremists, and over-exuberant censorship. The only answer is to jump ship.

 In many ways, this service is indistinguishable from Twitter, but is overall a friendlier place.

 One of those popular apps that adults have somehow never heard of, Musical.ly is aimed at 13-18 year olds.
 While it’s perhaps not ideal for such an age group this app (available for iOS, Android, and Amazon Fire devices), nevertheless delivers access to an interesting social network.

 However, it doesn’t make the best hub for conversation.
 Instead, Musical.ly is all about artistic expression.
 Plenty of Twitter users share their videos, artwork and more via the microblogging service, however, so Musical.ly makes a suitable alternative destination.

 With this network, you’re able to use your phone as a microphone, and record songs, bits of dialogue, and more.
 Uploading it to Musical.ly then attracts views, and comments and likes.
 It’s here where things can get a bit sticky with privacy, however.
 Would a parent be happy for a child’s performance (potentially wearing an outfit that emulates a star known for their sex appeal) to be publicly available online?

 Probably not.
 Fortunately, Musical.ly has privacy settings that can be tweaked to avoid problems here.

 If you ever share photos on Twitter, then you probably should be on Instagram.
-Sure, it might be owned by Facebook, and mobile-only, but with hashtag support and the ability to follow some of the biggest names in the world of entertainment, some of the biggest brands, and top comic book artists, it makes sense.
+Sure, it might be owned by Facebook, and mobile-only, but with hashtag support and the ability to follow some of the biggest names in the world of entertainment to some of the best comic book artists, it makes sense.

 Perhaps the most important thing about Instagram is that there are so many users.
 Figures indicate that it grew to 800 million during 2017, which is more than double the number of Twitter users.
 Being so easy to use, Instagram feels like an obvious Twitter alternative.